Mala Tokmachka

-Mala Tokmachka (Мала Токмачка; Малая Токмачка; both names literally meaning "Little Tokmak") is a village in Polohy Raion, Zaporizhzhia Oblast, Ukraine, and the administrative center of Mala Tokmachka rural hromada.
+Mala Tokmachka (Мала Токмачка) is a village in Polohy Raion, Zaporizhzhia Oblast, Ukraine, and the administrative center of Mala Tokmachka rural hromada.
 Since the beginning of the Russian invasion of Ukraine, the village has dropped significantly in population due to its proximity to the active frontline, with the land outside of the village remaining an active battleground during the 2023 Ukrainian counteroffensive.

+The village subsequently became the subject of internet memes, as Russian media repeatedly reported the same success over months, while also becoming a symbol of resilience for Ukraine, with the defense reportedly lasting over 1,500 days.

 Geography

-Mala Tokmachka is located on the Konka river that flows through Zaporizhzhia Oblast.
+Mala Tokmachka is located on the Kinska river that flows through Zaporizhzhia Oblast.
 It is located 12 km from Orikhiv.

 History

 Mala Tokmachka was founded in 1783 under the Russian Empire on the site of a former Nogai settlement by migrants from Chernihiv Governorate, Poltava Governorate, and Kyiv Governorate.
 In 1802, Mala Tokmachka was assigned to Tavria Governorate, and in 1842, it specifically became part of Berdyansky Uyezd (county) within the governorate.
 By 1886, Mala Tokmachka had a population of 3,534 people, an Eastern Orthodox church, and a school.

-During World War I and the Russian Civil War, the settlement changed hands between warring factions several times.
+During World War I and the Ukrainian War of Independence, the settlement changed hands between warring factions several times.
+Afterwards it was administratively part of the Zaporizhzhia Governorate of Ukraine.
 As a result of the Holodomor, a manmade famine across the Ukrainian Soviet Socialist Republic from 1932 to 1933, a documented 281 people in Mala Tokmachka died.
 During World War II, Mala Tokmachka was occupied by Nazi Germany between October 1941 and September 1943.
 There was a memorial installed in honor of the Red Army soldiers who died liberating the village and to the people from the village who died elsewhere on the frontline.

 In late 2016, Mala Tokmachka became center of Mala Tokmachka rural hromada, one of the hromadas of Ukraine established in administrative reforms in the 2010s.